Dosage form: cream

 ACTH stimulation test

-Carcinogenesis, Mutagenesis, and Impairment of Fertility:
+Carcinogenesis, Mutagenesis and Impairment of Fertility

 Therefore, topical corticosteroids should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Drugs of this class should not be used extensively on pregnant patients, in large amounts, or for prolonged periods of time.

-It is not known whether topical administration of corticosteroids can result in sufficient systemic absorption to produce detectable quantities in breast milk.
+It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in breast milk.
 Systemically administered corticosteroids are secreted into breast milk in quantities not likely to have a deleterious effect on the infant.
-Nevertheless, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Nevertheless, caution should be exercised when topical corticosteroids are administered to a nursing woman.

-Pediatric patients may demonstrate greater susceptibility to topical corticosteroid-induced HPA axis suppression and Cushing's syndrome than mature patients because of a larger skin surface area to body weight ratio.
+Pediatric patients may demonstrate greater susceptibility to topical corticosteroid induced HPA axis suppression and Cushing's syndrome than mature patients because of a larger skin surface area to body weight ratio.

 Hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing's syndrome, and intracranial hypertension have been reported in children receiving topical corticosteroids.
 Manifestations of adrenal suppression in children include linear growth retardation, delayed weight gain, low plasma cortisol levels, and absence of response to ACTH stimulation.
 Manifestations of intracranial hypertension include bulging fontanelles, headaches, and bilateral papilledema.

-Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing's syndrome, hyperglycemia, and glucosuria in some patients.
+Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing's syndrome, hyperglycemia and glucosuria in some patients.

-Topically applied corticosteroids can be absorbed in sufficient amounts to produce systemic effects.
-(See PRECAUTIONS.)
+Topically applied corticosteroids can be absorbed in sufficient amounts to produce systemic effects (See PRECAUTIONS).